top of page

 Hello!
 I'm Juan.

-I'm an Assistant Professor of sociology at UCSC where I study the changing landscape of immigration in the United States.
+I'm an Associate Professor of sociology at UCSC where I study the changing landscape of immigration in the United States.
 Over the past decade, I have examined the vast inequalities of immigrants' access to justice, the social safety net, and poverty.
 My research examines how and where deportation and enforcement initiatives exacerbate these inequalities and leave imprints in our local communities.

 My dissertation (Stanford University, 2018, "Paths to exclusion: deportations, housing instability, and scams") examined how local immigration contexts influence housing instability, access to justice, and the determinants of deportation discretion.